 What is involved to complete the Graduate Diploma in Spirituality?

 The Graduate Diploma in Spirituality consists of 90 points comprised of 60 points in the discipline of Spirituality and a further 30 points.
-There is no provision for distance learning in this program.

 - has successfully completed an undergraduate degree, or an approved equivalent.